 A person whose right has been violated may require full compensation for the damage caused thereto, unless a lesser amount for the compensation of damage is provided for by law or by contract.
-Damages shall comprise expenses incurred by the person whose right has been violated, which have been or must be covered by said person to restore the violated right, the loss of or harm to the property thereof (actual damage), unearned income that this person would have received under the usual conditions of civil practices had the right thereof not been violated (lost benefit), as well as intangible damage (article 17 of the Civil Code of Armenia).
+Damages comprise the expenses incurred by the person whose right has been violated, which have been or must be covered by the person to restore the violated right, the loss of or harm to the property thereof (actual damage), unearned income that the person would have received under the usual conditions of civil practices had the right thereof not been violated (lost benefit), as well as intangible damage (article 17 of the Civil Code).

-Additional remedies are available for employees, such as restoration at work, payment of downtime, etc.
+Additional remedies are available for employees, such as restoration at work and payment of downtime.

-The defences are general, such as substantiation that there is no guilt or causal link.
+The defences are general (eg, substantiation that there is no guilt or causal link).
 No specific defences are available.